Green Network Training Programme

 This project provides work experience in a team environment for young people seeking to work in estate maintenance.
-12 trainees will be recruited over 2 years from Garnock Connections communities.
-It will support them to achieve accredited vocational certificates and gain the essential, on the job, practical experience that employers’ value.
-This includes the transferrable core or ‘soft’ skills crucial to all employers.
+Twelve trainees have been recruited from Garnock Connections communities, and they are now working towards accredited vocational certificates while gaining essential, on the job experience.
+This includes transferrable core skills crucial to all employers.

 The trainees perfectly summed up what Garnock Connections is all about, as they were able to devote their time and skills to other projects, such as planting trees as part of Community Habitat Restoration, and developing visitor facilities at RSPB Lochwinnoch.

 Did you know?